DPT 8110 - Human Anatomy I

 Credit: 4

-DPT 8810 - Advanced Diagnostics
+DPT 8810 - Diagnostics and Imaging

 Prerequisites: Admission to Doctor of Physical Therapy Program

-Integrates concepts of advanced diagnostic testing and imaging of the major systems of the body regions related to physical therapy practice.
+Integrates concepts of diagnostic testing and imaging of the major systems of the body regions related to physical therapy practice.
 Specific content reviews diagnostic ultrasound, magnetic resonance imaging, computed tomography, nuclear medicine, and radiographs.
-Rationale and guidelines for examination selection are introduced, and clinical scenarios provide an emphasis on critical thinking regarding the utility and interpretation of medical diagnostic tests
+Rationale and guidelines for examination selection are introduced, and clinical scenarios provide an emphasis on critical thinking regarding the utility and interpretation of medical diagnostic tests.

 Credit: 2